Fife College

 M&E Engineer - Atelier Ten

-Fife College will be the first net zero carbon tertiary education building in Scotland - forming part of the new Dunfermline Learning Campus, the new campus provides a collaborative approach to education to re-locate both the Dunfermline Campus of Fife College and St Columba’s RC High School and Woodmill High School on a shared site at Duloch on the eastern edge of Dunfermline.
+• Fife College is the first net zero carbon tertiary education building in Scotland - forming part of the new Dunfermline Learning Campus.
+The new campus provides a collaborative approach to education re-locating the Dunfermline Campus of Fife College with the new St Columba’s RC High School and Woodmill High School (by others) on a shared site at Duloch on the eastern edge of Dunfermline.

 Sketchbook